 Most of the time, the numbering system works well for helping people look up scriptures.
 Sometimes, however, the verses are not well divided and this can mislead readers.
 An interesting case appears in the book of Revelation chapter 20.

 "But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection."
 (Revelation 20:5)

-Another interesting case occurs in Genesis 2:1-3, which is the description of how the Sabbath day was created.
+Another interesting case of division occurs in Genesis 2:1 - 3, which is the description of how the Sabbath day was created.
 Since these three verses continue the rhythmic pattern of Genesis 1's description of the first six days, chapter 2 of Genesis should have started AFTER these three verses.

-So be aware that the chapter and verse system found in Bibles was not inspired by God, and can be a distraction in some cases, or cause readers to separate thoughts or ideas that weren't originally separate when the inspired writers wrote Scripture.
+So be aware that the chapter and verse system found in Bibles was not inspired by God.
+This division can be a distraction in some cases, or cause readers to separate thoughts or ideas that were not originally separate when the inspired writers wrote Scripture.